-A new bill was voted into Law last Friday 14th of July 2017 amending the Income Tax Law allowing an individual to acquire Cyprus tax residency by staying only 60 days in Cyprus.
+Cyprus Income Tax Law allows an individual to acquire Cyprus tax residency by staying only 60 days in Cyprus.

 All of the following criteria must be met by an applicant: